Case Study: We Buy Houses Stockton Probate

 This is the story of Judy and her mother’s house.
 I don’t know many of the details regarding the relationship between Judy and her mother (although I suspect it was very good).
 I do know, however, that the house she wanted to sell was her childhood home and she had fond memories of living there with her parents and brother.
 But things had changed upon her mothers passing.

 - Health Department

-- No Cash
+- No Money For Repairs

 As all children do, we eventually leave home to build our own lives.
-We do so without a lot of thought about the future or the eventuality that one day were going to need to deal with our parents affairs.
+We do so without a lot of thought about the future or the eventuality that one day was going to need to deal with our parent’s affairs.
 For most of us, that is an admission of mortality that we don’t want to face.
 Debbie’s story, while unique in some regards is very common among children that inherit a parents house without a will.

 As Judy tells the story, “Things with her mother had definitely changed”.
 As her mother aged so did her ability to maintain the family house.
 To compound matters, her habits changed as well and there was a general accumulation of stuff that started to occur.
 While it happened slowly, over the course of 25 to 30 years the piles of stuff became mountains and pathways and no one was allowed to touch anything.
 It was all very important to her mother.

 When her mother passed, Judy knew one thing and that was that she was going to have to deal with the house on her own.
 That was 2011.
 It never happened.
 Judy couldn’t face the issues inside the house.
 Stacks of clothing, new and old, newspapers, magazines, books, garbage all stacked 4 feet high with paths to rooms so full of stuff that the doors were impossible to open.
 In her mind there was no place to stand and no place to begin and definitely no place for all of the trash that needed to be removed.
 Can you imagine having to sort through years of accumulation, knowing that important and sentimental things that have real meaning and value are strewn in with the rest of the junk?